AngelBlas1/ImageToPdf/README.md

 ## #6
 We added the code provided by firebase and modified it to make it more secure in the use of credentials

+## #7
+Created the FirebaseRepository class in order to use the interface made previously, and use the functions to upload it to the firebase database and obtain the firestore link